Welcome to the Piwik world!

 Piwik also protects your visitor privacy with advanced Privacy features.
-When using Piwik for Web Analytics, you ensure that your visitors behavior on your website(s) is not shared with advertising companies.
+When using Piwik for Web Analytics, you ensure that your visitors behaviour on your website(s) is not shared with advertising companies.

 To help you decide on a Web Analytics software, you might want to look at the list of features in Piwik or the online demo.
-Piwik offers nearly all features that other tools may offer, and also has some unique features such as Real Time visitor details, Ecommerce Analytics, Visitor Profile, Real Time Visitor Maps and an awesome Mobile App for iOS and Android.
+Piwik offers nearly all features that other tools may offer and also has some unique features such as Real Time visitor details, Ecommerce Analytics, Visitor Profile, Real Time Visitor Maps and an awesome Mobile App for iOS and Android.
 Finally, our Roadmap is public, and the community can check our progress on the public issue tracker.

 You can add unlimited websites to track in Piwik, in the Admin Websites section.
 In fact, Piwik scales well to thousands of websites, and a few Piwik users are tracking even more.
 Each Website is defined by a URL.
 You can track sub domains in the same Piwik website, or you can create a different website for some of your subdomains.
 Learn more about creating Websites in the Managing websites page.